 - Preheat oven to 160C / 320F.

-- Heat 1 tbsp oil in dutch oven or oven proof pot over medium-high heat.
+- Heat 1 tablespoon oil in dutch oven or oven proof pot over medium-high heat.

 - Brown meat is 2 batches, then set aside in a bowl.

-- Heat 1 tbsp oil and add brown onion and garlic.
+- Heat 1 tablespoon oil and add brown onion and garlic.
 Cook, stirring, until onion has softened.

 - Add paprika, mixed herbs, Worcestershire sauce and tomato paste and stir for 30 seconds.